prodipta/R-examples/README.md

 This is an example set-up for designing and training a wide-n-deep TensorFlow model in R (which is now a breeze thanks to the recently released Keras interface from R Studio).
 See the discussion for more details at <http://prodiptag.blogspot.com/2017/06/off-topic-wide-and-deep-learning-in-r.html>

+## Auto-encoder

+This is an set-up for extracting (time-series) momentum factors from a set of technical inputs using a 2 layer 3 latent dimension autoencoding based on the Keras/ TensorFlow framework.
+See the discussion for more details at <http://prodiptag.blogspot.co.uk/2017/10/systematic-trading-using-autoencoder.html>